History of the Caribbean: Before European contact

 An Arawak stone carving uncovered in Guadeloupe.

 During European contact in 1492, Caribbean islands were densely populated by different indigenous groups.
 Recent scholarly research has investigated the origins and evolution of the islands' populations over the entire period.
 At the beginning of the current geological epoch, the Holocene era, the northern part of South America was occupied by groups of small-game hunters, fishers, and foragers.
 These groups occasionally resided in semi-permanent campsites while mostly being mobile to use a wide range of plant and animal resources in various habitats.

 Archaeological evidence suggests that Trinidad was the first Caribbean island settled as early as 9000/8000 BCE.
 However, the first settlers most likely arrived in Trinidad when it was still attached to South America by land bridges.
 It was not until about 7000/6000 BCE, during the early Holocene that Trinidad became an island rather than part of the mainland due to a significant jump in sea level by about 60 m., which may be attributable to climate change.
 The conclusion is that Trinidad was the only Caribbean Island that could have been colonized by Indigenous people from the South American mainland by not traversing hundreds or thousands of kilometers of the open sea.
 The earliest major habitation sites discovered in Trinidad are the shell midden deposits of Banwari Trace and St. John, which have been dated between 6000 and 5100 BCE.
 Both shell middens represent extended deposits of shells discarded by human populations utilizing the crustaceans as a food source and stone and bone tools.
 They are considered to belong to the Ortoiroid archaeological tradition, named after the similar but much more recent Ortoire site in Mayaro, Trinidad.

 Scholars have attempted to classify Caribbean prehistory into different "ages," a difficult and controversial task.
 In the 1970s archaeologist Irving Rouse defined three "ages" to classify Caribbean prehistory: the Lithic, Archaic and Ceramic Age, based on archaeological evidence.
 Current literature on Caribbean prehistory still uses these three terms, but, there is much dispute regarding their usefulness and definition.
 In general, the Lithic Age is considered the first era of human development in the Americas and the period where stone chipping was first practiced.
 The ensuing Archaic age is often defined by specialized subsistence adaptions, combining hunting, fishing, collecting and the managing of wild food plants.
 Ceramic Age communities manufactured ceramic and made use of small-scale agriculture.

 Except for Trinidad, the first Caribbean islands were settled during the Archaic Age between 3500 and 3000 BCE.
 Archaeological sites of this period have been located in Barbados, Cuba, Curaçao and St. Martin, followed closely by Hispaniola and Puerto Rico.
 This settlement phase is often attributed to the Ortoiroid culture.
+However, in the southern Lesser Antilles, particularly Grenada and St. Vincent, evidence for Archaic occupation is ephemeral and consists mainly of isolated shell finds rather than established settlements, suggesting these islands may have been largely bypassed by early foragers.